 Nothing is ever perfect, there’s always something you can criticise.
 But your work can be good enough.

 We all create fantasies to live up to in our minds.
-Our time is limited and the idea of perfection slows you down.
+Our time is limited and the idea of perfectionism will slow you down.

-Showing your work requires some vulnerability, and getting it published needs courage.
+Showing your work requires vulnerability, pushing the publish button needs courage.
 Even more so if it’s something that matters to you deeply.

-You’re going to encounter resistance from yourself.
+You’re always going to encounter resistance from your biggest critic, yourself.
 Resistance shows up in many forms to prevent your work from getting out there.

 Here are a few tips you can use to overcome the need to be perfect to get things done: